DesseyCodes/DesseyCodes.github.io/README.md

 Here are some of the projects I've worked on:

-- [Project 1: Game Name](link-to-project-1) - A brief description of the project and what I learned from it.

-- [Project 2: Game Name](link-to-project-2) - Another exciting project and key takeaways.

-- [Project 3: Game Name](link-to-project-3) - Showcase your versatility with different types of games you've developed.
+- [Project 1: Temporal Tunnels](https://aesaire.itch.io/temporal-tunnels) - This was a submission to the Mini Jame Jam #21.
+Me and my team created a time-based platformer game, featuring a constantly repeating loop and a fun soundtrack!

+- [Project 2: Mr. Stickman- Office Simulator](link-to-project-2) - This was a submission to the Mini Jame Jam #16.
+Me and my team created a simple office-themed simulator, featuring a character called "Mr. Stickman", who's tired of his boring, generic, office job.

 ## Contact

 I'm always open to collaborating with other game developers and taking part in game jams.
-If you have an interesting project or need a programmer for your team, don't hesitate to reach out!
+If you have an exciting project or need a programmer for your team, don't hesitate to reach out!
 Let's create amazing games together.

-You can contact me via email at [your-email@example.com](mailto:your-email@example.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/your-username/) and [Twitter](https://twitter.com/your-username/).
+You can contact me via email at dessey.codes@gmail.com or connect with me at Itch.io https://dessey.itch.io/.

 Feel free to explore my GitHub repositories to see more of my work.